junaidi-ai/hector/README.md

 - No unsolicited actions against external repositories.
 - Respects repository licenses and community guidelines.

+## Medical Disclaimer

+Hector provides software analytics and curation of public open‑source repositories.
+It does not provide medical, diagnostic, or treatment advice.
+Content and scores are for informational and research purposes only and are not a substitute for professional medical judgment.
+Always seek the advice of qualified health providers with any questions regarding medical conditions.

 ## Limitations

 - GitHub API rate limits can restrict large scans.